-I’ve studied genocide, and specifically the Holocaust, before and have toured the Nazi concentration camp of Dachau and the Killing Fields, a mass murder site from the Cambodian genocide, so in visiting Auschwitz I had an idea of what to expect and how I might feel.
-Yet this time around I’ve definitely been challenged in new ways and different aspects of the Holocaust have stood out to me.
+I’ve studied genocide, and specifically the Holocaust, before.
+I've visited the Nazi concentration camp of Dachau and the Killing Fields of Cambodia.
+I've surveyed the lush rolling hills of Burundi—once the backdrop of genocide in the 1960s and 1990s—and walked amongst mass graves in Bosnia.
+In visiting Auschwitz, I had an idea of what to expect and how I might feel.
+Yet this time around I’ve been challenged in new ways, and different aspects of this unique horror of the Holocaust have stood out to me.

-One thing that really hit me this time was the reality of it all.
-When I was younger everything was starkly black and white; history seemed to be boxed off and far removed from the present.
-Even though the Holocaust only took place some seventy years ago, it was hard to imagine that it happened to real people, people just like you and I - people who had lives, careers, families, fears, dreams, and aspirations.
+One thing that sunk in this time was the reality of it all.
+When I first studied the Holocaust as a teenager, everything was starkly black and white; history far removed from the present.
+Even though the Holocaust only took place seventy or so years ago, it was hard to imagine that it happened to real people with ordinary lives, careers, families, fears, and aspirations.

-In one exhibit at Auschwitz, the walls were lined with photos of prisoners, listing their date of birth and death (or execution) and former occupations.
-To see young men and women my age, to look them in their vacant eyes and realize their lives were tragically cut short, imagining the futures they would have had if their lives had not been stolen from them, and to imagine myself in their shoes, was tragic.
-Seeing the victims occupations also really impacted me, because I could get a better sense of who they were and what their lives were like.
-One man stood out to me in particular.
+In one exhibit at Auschwitz, the walls were lined with photos of prisoners, listing their date of birth, date of death, and former occupations.
+To see young men and women my age was sobering.
+To look them in the eyes and realize their lives were tragically cut short... to imagine the futures they would have had if their lives weren't stolen... to imagine myself in their shoes.
+Seeing their occupations was also deeply humanizing.
+One man stood out to in particular.
 He was a cartoonist.

-Another block at Auschwitz highlights the material items stolen from the victims – pots, pans, suitcases, shoes, eye glasses, combs… the things people brought with them to, as they were told, build a new life.
-The fact that many women brought high heels highlights the reality that they truly didn’t know what awaited them at Auschwitz.
-One of the most disturbing exhibits was the nearly 4,400 pounds of human hair that laid limp in a glass display.
-Individuals had their heads shaved, either off their dead bodies or to humiliate them while still alive, and the hair was sold and exported to Germany.
+Another block at Auschwitz highlights the material items stolen from the victims: pots, pans, suitcases, shoes, eyeglasses, combs, and more.
+The things people brought with them, as they were told, "to build a new life."
+The fact that many women brought high heels highlights that they truly didn’t know what awaited them at Auschwitz.
+One of the most disturbing exhibits was the nearly 4,400 pounds of human hair lying limp in a glass display.
+Individuals had their heads shaved, either off their dead bodies or to humiliate them while still alive—the hair was sold and exported to Germany.

-Seeing the photos of some prisoners, and just a small portion of the hair and possessions stolen from them, really drove home the reality that millions of individual lives that were lost in the Holocaust.
-In the face of immense numbers and tragedy, it’s easy to lose sight of this.
-However nothing brought home the reality of the Holocaust quite like walking through the gas chamber, as I previously mentioned.
-To realize that people breathed their last, desperate breath in that same space, all because of hatred, is something I will never forget.
+Seeing the photos of prisoners, and just a small portion of the hair and possessions stolen from them, drove home the reality of the millions of individual lives lost in the Holocaust.
+In the face of incomprehensible numbers and immense tragedy, it’s easy to lose sight of the individual experience.
+However, nothing brought home the reality of the Holocaust quite like walking through the gas chamber, as I previously mentioned.
+To realize that people breathed their last, desperate breath in that same space is something I will never forget.

 Implications and Responsibility

-In reflecting on the reality of the Holocaust and the loss of millions of individual lives, I also kept thinking about how random it is that they were the ones who suffered, or committed the atrocities, and we weren't/aren't.
+In reflecting on the reality of the Holocaust and the loss of millions of lives, I also kept thinking about how arbitrarily assigned the roles of the victims and the oppressors are—then, and now.
 How easily our roles could have been reversed.
-How arbitrary it is that I was born into a stable, loving, affluent family in the United States and have never been hindered in the pursuit of my dreams.
-Over the past few years, it has been this constant awareness of my privilege that has led me to feel a deep sense of responsibility to others around the world who don’t have the same opportunities I do.
+How arbitrary it is that I was born in this era to a stable, loving, affluent family in the United States.
+I have never been hindered in the pursuit of my dreams.
+Over the past few years, it has been this persistent awareness of my privilege that has led me to feel a deep sense of responsibility to others who don’t have the same opportunities I do.

-Therefore it just felt weird to have a warm, comfy bus bring us from a delicious breakfast at our hotel in Krakow to Auschwitz, where we were catered to as paying guests, then to lunch, and then back to Budapest again.
-I kept thinking of what the implications of this privilege are for our lives, for the lucky ones who can afford to go to Europe and study the Holocaust and tour Auschwitz.
-Not to mention, the responsibility that comes with seeing what we have seen and learning what we have learned now.
+Therefore, it just felt misplaced to have a warm bus bring us from a full breakfast at our hotel in Krakow to visit Auschwitz.
+I can afford to attend university, study abroad in Europe, learn about history and the Holocaust, and tour Auschwitz.
+That privilege carries such weighty implications.
+Not to mention, the responsibility that comes with seeing what we have seen and learning what we have learned.
 We are now witnesses to the atrocity of the Holocaust.
 How does that change us?
-How does that change how we live, how we view humanity, how we view and respond to present day war and conflict?
-There is enormous responsibility that comes with the freedom and affluence many of us possess.
+How does that change how we live, how we love our neighbor, how we view and respond to war and conflict today?
+There is an enormous responsibility that comes with the freedom and affluence many of us possess.

-Friedrich ends The Kingdom of Auschwitz with a reference to a riddle by William Styron: “‘At Auschwitz, tell me, where was God?’
+Friedrich ends The Kingdom of Auschwitz with reference to a riddle by William Styron: “‘At Auschwitz, tell me, where was God?’
 The answer is only another question: ‘Where was man?’”
 (3, pg 101).
-I find this riddle comforting, in the face of questions regarding God’s existence and goodness relative to the Holocaust, remembering that God acts in partnership with us to bring about His will in the world.
-Yet I also find it challenging, because as this riddle implies, we are responsible and implicated with how history turns out.
-Daily after a brief scroll through my Twitter feed, I feel like the world is falling apart.
-Climate change, war, power struggles, exploitation, inequality, disease, famine, sectarian, religious, and ethnic conflict; Iraq, Syria, Afghanistan, Hong Kong, West Africa, Ferguson, Mexico… I could go on.
+In the face of hard, unanswerable questions regarding God’s existence and goodness when confronting evils like the Holocaust, I remember that God acts in partnership with us to bring about flourishing in the world.
+We are responsible and implicated with how history turns out.
+Every day, as I scroll through my Twitter feed, it feels like the world is falling apart.
+Climate change, inequality, disease, famine...
+Iraq, Syria, Afghanistan, Hong Kong, West Africa, Ferguson, Mexico... the list goes on.

-So with the Holocaust we ask where was God, and where was man?
-Legitimate questions worth pondering and wrestling with, yet ultimately we can’t reverse time.
-In response to visiting Auschwitz then, I believe we should instead focus on the question of where are we?
+So with the Holocaust, we ask: where was God, and where was man?
+Questions worth pondering, yet we ultimately can’t reverse time.
+In response to visiting Auschwitz then, I believe we should instead ask: where are we?
 And where will we be?
 How will future generations look back on us?
-How can we partner with God to bring about shalom in this deeply fractured world, so one less person will look to Him with anger, asking where He was in their time of darkness?
-This is what being Christ in the world looks like and this is one way I believe visiting Auschwitz should change us.
+How can we bring about shalom today, in this fractured world?
+This is one way visiting Auschwitz should change us.

-How the Holocaust Changes our Philosophy on Development
+How the Holocaust Changes our Philosophy on Human and Community Development

-I know this seems obvious, but it continues to blow my mind.
-Consider even the role of doctors at concentration camps.
-DOCTORS!
-Western, educated doctors.
-They were often the ones who decided who went straight to the chambers and who lived.
-Not to mention they are notorious for performing inhumane experiments on prisoners.
+Consider the role of doctors at concentration camps, some of the highest-educated members of society.
+They were often the ones who decided which concentration camp inmates went straight to the chambers and who lived.
+Not to mention, doctors in the Nazi era were notorious for performing inhumane experiments on prisoners.

 Again, I’m left with more questions than answers.
-The older I get (granted I’m only 21) and the more I learn, the more I realize how much I don’t know… how many more uncertainties and grey areas there are in this world then I thought.
-Yet somehow, mysteriously, I've found that it is in process of facing these questions that seem unanswerable that I become a better, more authentic, and broken yet complete human.
-I believe that the wonder, doubt, confusion, and frustration I carry puts me in a more humble place to love others and find solutions to development issues than I would have been if I thought I had all the answers.
+The older I get (granted I’m still young!) and the more I learn, the more I realize how much I don’t know… how many more uncertainties and grey areas there are in this world then I thought.
+Somehow, mysteriously, I've found that it is in process of facing these questions that seem unanswerable that I become a better, more authentic, and whole person.
+I believe that the wonder, doubt, confusion, and frustration I carry puts me in a more humble place to love others and find solutions to development issues than I would if I thought I had all the answers.